T-Troll/alienfx-tools/Doc/alienfx-gui.md

 You can see selected device parameters (IDs, number of assigned lights and API version - or "inactive" if device not connected now).

 Pressing "Clear device" button removes all lights from current device, and, in case the device is in "inactive" status, remove it completely.
-Press "Set white balance" button to change white color correction for selected device (useful for some old 4-bit-per-color devices).
+Press "Balance and Brightness" button to change white color correction for selected device (useful for some old 4-bit-per-color devices), as well as turn overall device brigtness (to balance it across multiply devices).
 White balance will only works if "Gamma correction" setting is enabled.

 Button block into the center is about settings management - press "Detect devices" to look for your devices into application database, use "Save Grids and Lights" and "Load Grids and Lights" to save/load current settings into .csv file (for backup or sharing).